 At Uvaro, our Bootcamp can provide you with a solid foundation in the tech sales field.
-The skills you’ll learn are practical, up-to-date, and will help you turn an ordinary 9-to-5 job into a thriving, fulfilling career.
+The skills you’ll learn are practical, up-to-date, and will help you.
+Turn your ordinary 9-to-5 job into a thriving, fulfilling career.

 Statistics show that the average entry-level salary for Bootcamp graduates hovers around the $69,000 mark.
-That’s a significant difference above the average salary for tech workers who earn a degree from a university; their average salary is only about $60,000 initially.
+That’s a significant difference above the average salary for tech workers who earn a degree from a university.
+The average salary for new grads starts at around $60,000.

 Without a doubt, those two facts alone point to why intensive-learning programs like ours grow at a level not seen in over a generation.
 The assumption that the fastest route to financial success is to earn a bachelor’s degree doesn’t seem to coincide with the facts anymore.